codebanoo/brikta-market/README.md

 ## 🔍 Features

-- Post and browse listings with full property details
+- 📋 Post and browse property listings with full details
-- Filter and search properties by location, price, and type
+- 🗺️ Filter by location, price range, and property type
-- Contact sellers directly via contact form
+- 📞 Contact sellers directly via a built-in contact form
-- Mobile-responsive design
+- 📱 Fully responsive design for mobile and desktop

 ---